IOTPRISM/home-gateway/README.md

 Random: $ sudo pip3 install random2
 ```
 PyTorch:\
-regarding to the python version installed (in case it is previous to 3.9) select the correct wheel via (https://github.com/Qengineering/PyTorch-Raspberry-Pi-64-OS) and download it.
+Initially the correct wheel must be selected (corresponding to the Python version available) via [https://github.com/Qengineering/PyTorch-Raspberry-Pi-64-OS] and downloaded.
 Then follow the following steps which represent the installation process of PyTorch 1.11.0 for Python 3.9:

 download the wheel\
 ```$ gdown https://drive.google.com/uc?id=1ilCdwQX7bq72OW2WF26Og90OpqFX5g_-```\